 We recommend the best products through an independent review process, and advertisers do not influence our picks.
 We may receive compensation if you visit partners we recommend.
 Read our advertiser disclosure for more info.

 A mobile home, also known as a manufactured home, is a transportable, prefabricated structure moved via truck to a location and used as a permanent residence.
-Almost 17.5 million people in the U.S. live in manufactured homes.
+More than 17.5 million people in the U.S. live in manufactured homes.